 - Zoom-out: Tracking the overall impact of your strategy and tactics on helping the customer progress through the customer lifecycle

-In the next section of this article, I’ll go through some of the most important KPIs you should track in order to measure the success of your product marketing.
+In the next section of this article, I’ll go through some of the key metrics product marketers should track in order to measure the success of their product marketing.